johntrehearn/python-exercises/readme.md

 ## Module 1 & 2

-I have completed exercises these exercises
+I have completed all these exercises

 ## Module 3

-I have completed exercises all the exercise for this module.
+I have completed all the exercise for this module.

 ## Module 4

-I have completed exercises all the exercise for this module.
+I have completed all the exercise for this module.